spaam/svtplay-dl-web/usage.md

 ---
 layout: page
 title: Usage
+permalink: /usage/
+icon: fas fa-graduation-cap
 description: How to use svtplay-dl
-icon: fas fa-graduation-cap
 ---

 <p class="lead">After you successfully <a href="/install/">installed svtplay-dl</a> on your computer.
 You can dig into how to use it below.</p>